 With cyberattacks on the rise and growing ever more sophisticated, it's vital to ensure your devices are protected from the latest online threats.
 That's why we've put together this list of the best antivirus software for both PC and Mac.

-Staying safe and secure online is especially important for freelance and employed professionals: the consequences of an attack could be disastrous.
+Staying safe and secure online is especially important for freelance and employed professionals: the consequences of an attack could be disastrous, which means finding the best antivirus software is vital.
 Could you cope if ransomware encrypted all digital content across your network, for instance?
 Yes, hopefully, as long as you run regular backups, but even if that's true, you could still spend an age cleaning up your systems.

 You're less exposed if you use a Mac, but that doesn't mean you're entirely safe.
 There is some Mac malware around – and even if you avoid this, it's important that you don't pass on an infected PDF or other document to clients (horror of horrors) or colleagues.